Fear, suspicion undermine West Africa's battle against Ebola

 Schools in the Kenema area are closed and travel restricted.

-At the Moala checkpoint on the road to Liberia, masked health workers take the temperature of all travelers to monitor for anyone who might be carrying a fever.
+At the Moala checkpoint on the road to Liberia, masked health workers take the temperature of all travellers to monitor for anyone who might be carrying a fever.

 But many still put faith in traditional methods.